mdfw/PubNubDucks/README.md

 * Uses ["Pirate" by Andrejs Kirma, LV](https://thenounproject.com/icon/1263137/) from the Noun Project
 * Thanks to [animate.css](https://github.com/daneden/animate.css) by Daniel Eden for making it easy to make the ducks dance.
 * Some True Type fonts are used from [Google Fonts](https://fonts.google.com).

+### Copyright
+This readme © 2019 Mark D. F. Williams All Rights Reserved.